dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 ## Create a TapGestureRecognizer

 To make a <xref:Microsoft.Maui.Controls.View> recognize a tap gesture, create a `TapGestureRecognizer` object, handle the `Tapped` event, and add the new gesture recognizer to the `GestureRecognizers` collection on the view.
-The following code example shows a `TapGestureRecognizer` attached to an `Image`:
+The following code example shows a `TapGestureRecognizer` attached to an <xref:Microsoft.Maui.Controls.Image>:

 ```xaml
 <Image Source="dotnet_bot.png">